ColumbiaSC-Tech/botty_mcbotface/README.rst

 read up `here <https://github.com/lins05/slackbot>`__*

-1. Start a virtualenv in whatever directory you want to run botty, then cd into it and follow the instructions
+1. Start a virtualenv in whatever directory you want to run botty, then cd into the project root and follow the remaining instructions

 2. In your new project directory, create a ``slackbot_settings.py``: